2. Which French Bank?

-Since 2003 LCL (formerly Crédit Lyonnais) has been owned by Crédit Agricole, although it continues to operate a separate branch network.
+LCL (formerly Crédit Lyonnais) is owned by Crédit Agricole, although it continues to operate a separate branch network.

-Likewise, in 2009 Caisse d’Epargne and the Banque Populaire merged their activities (now called 'Groupe BPCE'), although they are continuing to operate their retail branch networks as separate entities.
+Likewise, Caisse d’Epargne and the Banque Populaire have merged their activities (now called 'Groupe BPCE'), although they are continuing to operate their retail branch networks as separate entities.